Cloud Physics and Aerosol Research

-The instrumentation includes a range of probes to both count and size particles spanning the size range 0.1 to several thousand micrometres (0.0001 to several millimetres).
+We operate a range of advanced aerosol and cloud instrumentation on the aircraft including aerosol scattering, absorption, extinction and hygroscopicity instruments, optical particle counters, spectral radiometers and an aerosol backscatter LIDAR.
+The particle counters span the size range 0.1 to several thousand micrometres (0.0001 to several millimetres).
 These probes use the scattering of laser light from single particles and imaging techniques, both of which can give information on the size and phase (liquid or ice) of the particles.
-We are also developing improved techniques to measure the bulk ice water content of cold clouds.
+We have improved techniques to measure the bulk ice water content of cold clouds.
 This can vary by three orders of magnitude between convective clouds in the lower troposphere and cirrus in the upper troposphere.

 - Improved understanding of microphysical processes in cloud and precipitation systems.

 - Guidance on the development of improved parametrization schemes for microphysical processes in the Unified Model.

 - Development of improved observational techniques to study microphysical processes and bulk cloud properties.